hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 The mode can be activated by selecting the **Land** button ([Fly View Toolbar](#fly-view)) when flying or using a pre-programmed RC switch.

 On multicopter the vehicle will just descend and land.
-Fixed wing landing depends on vehicle configuration (for more information see: [PX4 User Guide \> Fixed Wing Landing](https://docs.px4.io/master/en/flying/fixed_wing_landing.html)).
+Fixed wing landing depends on vehicle configuration.

-For more information see: [Land Mode](https://docs.px4.io/master/en/flight_modes/land.html) (*PX4 User Guide*).

 ## Hold Mode

-[Hold Mode](https://docs.px4.io/master/en/flight_modes/hold.html) is an automatic mode used to hold a vehicle at a particular location.
+*Hold Mode* is an automatic mode used to hold a vehicle at a particular location.

 A multicopter in this mode will hover at its current position and altitude (maintaining position against wind and other forces) while a fixed-wing vehicle will hold altitude and circle the current position.

 Hold mode is entered automatically after takeoff and landing modes complete, and when pausing a mission.
 It can also be activated with a pre-programmed RC switch.

+In some cases Hold mode can be used for high level vehicle control, including goto and orbit.

 ## Mission Mode

-[Mission Mode](https://docs.px4.io/master/en/flight_modes/mission.html) is used to execute a pre-planned mission.
+*Mission Mode* is used to execute a pre-planned mission.
 This mode is automatically activated when you start a mission in QGC.

-## Orbit Mode

-[Orbit Mode](https://docs.px4.io/master/en/flight_modes/orbit.html) (multicopter only) starts an orbit at a specific location.
-This mode is started when you select [Orbit at Location](#orbit-location) on the map.

-## Goto Task

-The *GoTo Task* takes you to a specific location.
-This task is run from within *Hold Mode* when you select a [Go to Location](#goto-location) on the map.

-> **Note:** At time of writing this is a "task" rather than a mode.
-> The main difference is that when executing this task the mode that is displayed will not change.

 # Fly using High-Level Commands